ornicar/play-cdi-leak/README.md

 ## Demo project

 This is a bare-bone playframework project for demonstrating classloader leaks in dev run workflow.
-No routes, no controllers, no templates, no dependency injection.
+No routes, no controllers, no templates.
 Just an application loader from which the classloader leak is triggered.

 ## My setup